 Unfortunately, the police don't think much of Vigilantes (Superheroes as they prefer to be called), even if they are just trying to help.
 Don't worry though, Control can outdrive anyone and the Green Turbo is a pretty fast car!
-You can also get a peak at the Crime Cruiser in this shot which I will upload soon.
+You can also get a peak at the Crime Cruiser in this shot which I will upload soon (Edit: it is now uploaded).
 The Green Turbo can't be seen because it is parked around the corner, not because I haven't built it yet. ;p

 Now that the women has been rescued, the Firefighters are focused on saving the house.
 The fireman that went into the building is not trying to put out the fire on the roof.
 They probably wouldn't do it by climbing out the window, but it looked cool.

 I have no plans for this MOC itself, although someday I hope to build an ambulance to go along with it as well as a fire-station.
-As far as the other MOCs I mentioned go, I will upload the Crime Cruiser soon.
-I will also upload the Green Turbo as soon as a finish building it.
+As far as the other MOCs I mentioned go, I have now uploaded the Crime Cruser and will upload the Green Turbo as soon as a finish building it.

 ("But Scott, I thought you said it was just parked around the corner.")

 (Right, that is what I meant.
 I deny everything!")